 (2) Notwithstanding anything in subsection (1) the Minister may at any stage for any reason defer an application or refrain from dealing with an application.

-[Section 47AD inserted by No. 115 of 1987 s.
+[Section 47AD inserted: No. 115 of 1987 s.
 6.]

 47AE.
 Implied conditions of licences

 It is an implied condition of every licence for a ferry granted by the Minister that the provisions of any law applicable to the ferry and its operation be complied with.